 Having a strong credit score is important for a lot of reasons.
 Strong credit makes it easier to get approved for loans and credit cards.
-It can also make you eligible for better interest rates when you borrow funds.
+It can also make you eligible for better interest rates or credit card offers when you borrow funds.
 Not to mention, if you’re looking to rent or buy a house, your credit score will likely come into play as an indicator of your ability to handle payments.

 One of the ways you can build up your credit score is through the responsible use of a credit card.
 There are credit cards available for a variety of needs and all ranges of credit scores.
 Keep reading to learn how to use a credit card to build up your credit score.